ukatech/csaori/trunk/impl_saori/chttpc/README.txt

 * translate can't translate nested tags correctly (e.g. <li><a>) (shoulde be fixed in beta 1)

 Changelog:
+20100419 - Release 6
-20091205 - Release 5
+           fix fopen fail if wide char in module path fix Status 500 when using local file and translate 20091205 - Release 5
            add ability of opening local file with "file:" prefix 20090829 - Release 4